tatsumara/amusic/README.md

 ## Usage example
 Requires ``ffmpeg`` to be installed on your system, unless you're using the docker image.
 This bot is not at all functional currently!
-I have *not* implemented *any* functionality, this currently just serves as a placeholder.
+I have *barely* implemented *any* functionality, this currently mostly serves as a placeholder.
 ## TODO
 * Get basic play functionality to work
 * Implement queue system